bXV0ZQ/qubesos-formula/README.md

 ### !!!
 WARNING !!!

-`dom0` is isolated from anything else and as no easy way to transfer stuff from a VM for a very good reason:
+`dom0` is isolated from anything else and has no easy way to transfer stuff from a VM for a very good reason:

 > A compromise of `dom0` implies a compromise of the entire system.